Holiday

 Source: Amanda Shapin Michelson

-7. Eight Nights of Mini Gifts
+7. Give Eight Nights of Mini Gifts

 The most brag-worthy part of Hanukkah as a child is explaining that our holiday lasts for eight nights and includes gifts each night.
 Not every family goes for gifts on all eight nights, but if you can swing it, it’s pretty fun.
 These gifts don’t need to be huge.
-Each night can be the equivalent of a stocking stuffer type gift: little items that are fun to receive but don’t break the bank.
+Each night can be the equivalent of a stocking stuffer-type gift: little items that are fun to receive but don’t break the bank.
 Consider gifts your kids already need (new socks, anyone?), and it’s still fun for everyone!

 There are so many fun kids Hanukkah books to learn about the holiday.
 Set aside eight books (one for each night) and read them with your kids before bedtime.
 If you haven’t yet purchased eight books about Hanukkah, this is the perfect item to give as one of your nightly gifts.